mahpat16/rtd-api-doc/docs/source/timeseries.rst

 Note the **Run EasyTrain** button on the model card

 --------------------------------------------------------
-Retrain/Customize the base model with your training data
+Train/Customize the base model with your training data
 --------------------------------------------------------
-Click on the **Run EasyTrain** button to start the retraining.
-It will walk you through the steps of retraining the timeseries model.
+Click on the **Run EasyTrain** button to start the training.
+It will walk you through the steps of training the timeseries model.

-First step, name your retraining project.
+First step, name your training project.

 .. image:: easytraintimeseries.png